Asma-Abed/Asma-Abed/README.md

 This is Asma!
-I started my web developement journey 8 months ago.
+I started my web developement journey one year ago.
 I've learned so far html, css, sass, and javascript.
 I'm curently learning node js, react js, and web design.
 I want to be a MERN stack developer.
 <!---